syedishaq438/pr-web-app-ion/README.md

-# tf-ion-web-app
+# packer
-This repo to hold terraform code to create AWS EC2 Instance using Custom Packer images
+Repo to hold packer templates to build customized AMIs for DevOps project